First up let me say that I do not work on children's books, YA or poetry. These are all specialised fields that I am not

 There are three kinds of editing I can do: Developmental, Copy, or Substantive (also known as Line).

-If you've written your first draft, revised it a time or two, had some feedback on it but have a niggling sensation as the back of your mind that it still doesn't quite work and you can't put your finger on exactly why, then you need a developmental edit.
+If you've written your first draft, revised it a time or two, had some feedback on it but have a niggling sensation at the back of your mind that it still doesn't quite work and you can't put your finger on exactly why, then you need a developmental edit or manuscript appraisal.

-This looks at the big picture issues, such as plot, story, characterisation, structure, tension, theme, genre and narrative style.
+This looks at the big picture issues, such as plot, story, characterisation, structure, tension, theme, genre, world-building and narrative style.
 Perhaps a couple of chapters need to be re-ordered to increase tension, or characters from different lands or worlds all seem to speak in the same way.
 This can be either in-depth, with suggested edits and comments within the document along with an editorial report, or a lighter assessment with just the editorial report.

 Before I get started i will ask you a bunch of questions about the story so I have enough background information to base my editing on.
 Don't worry, the questions aren't hard and you might find when answering them a lightbulb goes off over your head and issues resolve themselves or at least become clearer to you.

 For an in-depth developmental edit I will do two passes on the first round.
 On the first pass I will read through your manuscript as if I had just picked it up in a bookstore, highlighting anything that I feel needs further investigation.
 On the second pass I will go through the manuscript in detail, making notes and suggestions within the document and writing up my editorial report.

 Once that’s done I’ll send it all to you to read and digest, and then make yourself a big cup of your favourite beverage and get back into the story, refreshed and encouraged.